 - Don’t make it all or nothing.
 “Rome wasn’t built in a day”—we all know that saying, and it’s true!
 We are all on a journey, not a quick trip to the grocery store.
 There will be many ups with some downs mixed in.
 We will experience some plateaus.
 Don’t let those things knock you off your path.
 Acknowledge them, thank them for teaching you something about yourself and then continue forward.
 Progress is progress, no matter how small.

 - Reward yourself for reaching micro-goals.
 Everyone likes a prize, right?
 Set up some small goals that you can hit along the path to your BIG goals and reward yourself for hitting those milestones along the way.
 An example is if someone wants to lose 15 pounds, they can give themselves a little gift for every five-pound loss.
 Someone who wants to focus on their nutrition can reward themselves for each solid week of staying on track.
 These rewards don’t have to cost money, either—get creative with things you enjoy and treat yourself!

 There are tons of other ways to keep yourself accountable, so find which ones work best for you.
 Something that worked before might not work right now—switch things up often to stay excited and motivated about your success.

 If you need help getting started on your health and wellness path, feel free to contact Maximize Potential!
-We would love to set up a No-Sweat Intro with you where we talk about you, your current lifestyle and your goals, and help you make a plan of action.
+We would love to set up a No-Sweat Intro with you where we talk about you, your current lifestyle, and your goals, and help you make a plan of action.
 Book one Here!

-Inspiration provided by Sarah Neal at CrossFit816.com.
+Inspiration was provided by Sarah Neal at CrossFit816.com.